stashyman/MusicShare/README.md

 Problems to be addressed
 =====================

 1: Need to add the borrowed songs attibutes (time, plays).
 I just added accepting/denying requests.
 Accepting a request removes a song from a user's playable library and adds it to the requester's playable library.
+Working on taking back a song next.

 2: playlist (add songs from owned library to playlists, also check if borrowed and don't allow to play if so)